Your RAG Pipeline is Probably Overkill

 Experiment setup

-- RAG types: Basic RAG and Enhanced RAG (query rewriting + expansion)
+- RAG types: Basic RAG and Enhanced RAG (LLM query rewriting + dual retrieval + Reciprocal Rank Fusion)

 - 1 to 50 chunks retrieved per query